LorittaBot/DiscordInteraKTions/README.md

     token = "bot_token_here"
 )

+// Register the command...
 interactions.commandManager.commands.add(CharacterCommand())

-interactions.start() // This starts the interactions web server
+interactions.start() // This starts the interactions web server on port 12212!

+// Now we are live!
+Set your interaction URL on Discord's Developer Portal and have fun!
+//
+// Don't forget that your Web Server should be accessible from the outside world!
+// If you are doing this for tests & stuff, you can use ngrok or a SSH Reverse Tunnel
+//
+// Currently you still need to register the commands manually on Discord via curl
 ```